Kimskogfelter/CI-PP5-DRF-Nerdalert/README.md

 #### MEDIA

-- favicon from [ttps://fontawesome.com/icons/puzzle-piece?f=classic&s=solid&pc=%234e6858]
-- logo in header are from https://app.logo.com/dashboard/your-logo-files
-- icons in the footer are from https://uxwing.com/tag/social-media-icons/page/3/
 - The images are from the below sources:
   - default post picture https://codeinstitute.s3.amazonaws.com/ReactEssentials/DRF/Images/default_post.jpg
   - default profile picture https://codeinstitute.s3.amazonaws.com/ReactEssentials/DRF/Images/default_profile.jpg

 #### CODE

-- I used the tutorial on this page to make the contact form work https://learndjango.com/tutorials/django-email-contact-form-tutorial
-- I used Code Institutes API project walkthru to make this API https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+DRF+2021_T1/courseware/f775d54df4da44d18309888b3fe884f7/a146472df94c4691951c4f58ac43e30e/?child=first and be able to add own modules to it to make it "my own"
+- I used Code Institutes API project walkthru to make this API https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+DRF+2021_T1/courseware/f775d54df4da44d18309888b3fe884f7/a146472df94c4691951c4f58ac43e30e/?child=first and be able to add own modules to it to make it "my own".
+I changed the likes app to be favourites insted.
+And the contact app is taken from another source: see below.
+The rest in this API is copied from the above links walkthru.
+- I used this github projec to help me create the contact app and make it work: https://github.com/Hujanen91/sourdoughcircle_api/tree/main/contact.
+I used the views.py, models.py and serializers.py to help me structure my own code.

 #### All the thanks to the lovely students on slack.
 Specially the students in the community-sweden group for helping out when needed and my mentor for being so supportive and helpfull